Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 You can download the latest version of Boss Room from our [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
 Doing so doesn't require you to use Git LFS.

-Alternatively, you can click the green **Code** button, then select **Download Zip**.
-This downloadd the branch that you are currently viewing on Github.
+Alternatively, you can click the green **Code** button on the main "Code" github page, then select **Download Zip**.
+This downloads the branch that you are currently viewing on Github.

 :::note
 **Note for Windows users**: Using Windows' built-in extraction tool may generate an `Error 0x80010135: Path too long` error window which can invalidate the extraction process.
 A workaround for this is to shorten the zip file to a single character (for example, "`c.zip`") and move it to the shortest path on your computer (most often right at `C:\`) and retry.
 If that solution fails, another workaround is to extract the downloaded zip file using [7zip](https://www.7-zip.org/).